JayakrishnaThota/LC/README.md

-# LCLocked
+# LC
-My solutions to LeetCode locked questions in Java
+My solutions to LeetCode questions in Java